swaschkut/pan-configurator/utils/README.md

-PANOS-PHP-FRAMEWORK 'utils' directory contains scripts which can run out of the box and are based on PANOS-PHP-FRAMEWORK classes.
+PAN-PHP-FRAMEWORK 'utils' directory contains scripts which can run out of the box and are based on PAN-PHP-FRAMEWORK classes.

 Index of scripts: